Daniel Waterland: Works

 These two last tracts first appeared posthumously with Waterland's Sermons, ed.
 Joseph Clarke, London, 1742, 2 vols.; 2nd ed.
 1776.

 A collected edition of Waterland's works, with a review of his life and writings by William Van Mildert, appeared at Oxford in 1823, 10 vols.
 The last volume is mainly letters; there are also Fourteen Letters to Zachary Pearce, ed.
 Edward Churton, Oxford, 1868, and Five Letters to William Staunton, appended to the latter's Reason and Revelation Stated, London, 1722.
 Four letters to John Anstis the elder are in Stowe MS. 749, ff.
 273–49.

 Modern Treatment

 The Rt.
 Rev. Ray R. Sutton of Dallas, Texas completed a doctoral thesis under Dr. Alister McGrath entitled The Sacramental Theology of Daniel Waterland, completed in 1998 and awarded by Coventry University.
 Waterland is covered extensively in the book Reformation Without End: Religion, Politics and the Past in Post-revolutionary England' by Robert G. Ingram (Manchester University Press, 2018).
+For his thought on "fundamental articles", see chapter six of Stephen Pickard's doctoral thesis at Durham, and the first major study in the Cambridge University doctoral thesis of Simeon Williams.